RealJokers/.github/profile/README.md

 lioxryt: https://github.com/lioxryt/lioxryt.github.io An unblocked games website created for students, by students.
 Here, you can play games to your hearts content!

 Deus-Scissuras: https://github.com/Deus-Scissuras/Unblocked-links-reborn Here, you can play unblocked games whenever!
+But his main "Realhack1" got banned so now he has to start over.